FrancisBanville/ms_interpreting_probabilities/README.md

 that were considered realized after observing at least one individual from group
 $i$ interact with at least another individual from group $j$.
 In an adjacency matrix $B$ of binary interactions, the presence or absence of an interaction
-$B_{i \rightarrow j}$ between two taxa can be viewed as the result of a Bernoulli trial $B_{i \rightarrow j} \sim {\rm Bernoulli}(P(B_{i \rightarrow j}))$, with $P(B_{i \rightarrow j})$ being the probability of interaction.
+$B_{i,j}$ between two taxa can be viewed as the result of a Bernoulli trial
+$B_{i, j} \sim {\rm Bernoulli}(P(B_{i, j}))$, with $P(B_{i, j})$ being the probability of interaction.
 This interaction probability characterizes our limited ecological knowledge and/or the intrinsic spatiotemporal variability of interactions.
 It may be estimated through predictive models (e.g., those based on biological traits and species abundances) or expert (prior) knowledge about the interaction.
-In networks of probabilistic interactions, the edge values $P(B_{i \rightarrow j})$ are probabilistic events whose only two possible outcomes are the presence ($B_{i
+In networks of probabilistic interactions, the edge values
-\rightarrow j} = 1$) or absence ($B_{i \rightarrow j} = 0$) of an interaction
-between each pair of nodes.
-Depending on the type of probabilistic interaction network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(B_{i \rightarrow j})$ can be linked to environmental and biological factors such as species abundance, traits, area, and time, for example using logistic regression with continuous explanatory variables.
+$P(B_{i, j})$ are probabilistic events whose only two possible outcomes are the presence ($B_{i, j} = 1$) or absence ($B_{i, j} = 0$) of an interaction between each pair of nodes.
+Depending on the type of probabilistic interaction network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(B_{i, j})$ can be linked to environmental and biological factors such as species abundance, traits, area, and time, for example using logistic regression with continuous explanatory variables.

 Predicting the number of local networks in which the interaction between two given taxa occurs can be achieved by using a Binomial distribution, assuming a constant interaction probability and independence between networks (trials).
-When considering uncertainties around the estimation of $P(B_{i \rightarrow j})$ or its spatiotemporal variability, a Beta distribution may be used to represent the relative likelihood of different probability values.
+When considering uncertainties around the estimation of $P(B_{i, j})$ or its spatiotemporal variability, a Beta distribution may be used to represent the relative likelihood of different probability values.
 For example, when calculating the probability of interaction between two taxa based on their local abundances, any spatiotemporal fluctuations in their abundances would introduce variability in the interaction probability at the local scale.
 If we take into